 Within the healthcare industry, there’s a tendency to blame errors on employees.
 If items on an EMS checklist are missed, creating a life-threatening situation in the process, an employee might be fired, for example.
 The employee could be blamed even if he/she was scheduled for back-to-back shifts or not given adequate time to complete the checklist, for example.

 However, this strategy ignores the fact that employees don’t always have control over the circumstances in which they’re asked to perform, nor does it account for systematic problems that virtually set employees up to fail.
-This, in turn, puts a lot of unnecessary pressure on employees, and with the threat of firing hovering overhead like the sword of Damocles, they may be understandably hesitant to speak up when errors occur, or voice concerns about hazards.
+This, in turn, puts a lot of unnecessary pressure on employees, and with the threat of firing hovering overhead like the sword of Damocles, they may be understandably hesitant to speak up, or voice concerns about hazards.